MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

         - **Default label**: **None**
         - **Relabel files**: **On** with the **Enforce default label** checkbox selected

-    - As with the scanner from the classic client, the scanner protects Office files and PDF files.
-Currently, you can't configure other file types to be protected by this version of the scanner.
+    - As with the scanner from the classic client, by default, the scanner protects Office files and PDF files.
+You can protect other files types when you use a [PowerShell advanced setting](clientv2-admin-guide-customizations.md#change-which-file-types-to-protect).

     - Known issue: New and renamed labels aren't available to select as a default label for the scanner profile or repository settings.
 Workarounds:
         - For new labels: In the Azure portal, [add the label](../configure-policy-add-remove-label.md) you want to use to the global policy or a scoped policy.